hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

             </td>
             <td>
-                - Update to Node 16.
-- Simplify SKI code using Node standard packages and avoiding use of jsrsasign.
+                Without this, the init command fails if the chaincode container is not ready.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-09-07 16:29:09 +0000 UTC
+        Created At 2023-09-18 14:31:33 +0000 UTC
     </div>
 </div>